ypriverol/github-paper/document/manuscript.md

 in your projects [citation].
 Note that until recently, GitHub was lacking support for storing large files (>100 MB), a issue that has been recently addressed by the GitHub large file storage.
-However, please be aware that due to the version control mechanisms in place, any change will be recorded in the history, thus changes in large files will quickly accumulate to very large repos, which makes the cloning and forking problematic.
+However, please be aware that large files will make the cloning and forking problematic.
 (reference to --maximum-depth cloning ?)

 ## Rule 2.
 Learn Git and embrace its power